 Vouchers Do Not Improve Academic Achievement

-Repeated studies of voucher programs across the country show that vouchers do not result in better test scores for students.
+Repeated studies of voucher programs across the country show that vouchers result in worse test scores for students.

 Voucher programs also fail to offer participating students greater educational resources.
 Students in the District of Columbia voucher program, for example, were less likely to have access to key services such as English as a Second Language programs, learning supports, special education supports and services, and counselors than students who were not part of the program.
 Similarly, a survey of the Milwaukee voucher program conducted in 2013 found that out of 110 Milwaukee voucher schools surveyed, 39 reported having no art, music, physical education, library or technology specialist teachers.